pythonindia/pyconindia-handbook/guidelines/speaker-coordination.rst

 ------------

 - Contact all the speakers for the day and run them through the drill.
-- First day of Talk, do note that DgpLUG team will have a meeting around 11:30 am.
+- Volunteers may step out for other sessions/meetup discussion.
 So make sure that there are enough volunteers in audis.
-- Allow participants to register for open space via mobile app.
+- Direct interested participants to open space coordinator.
 - Keep a mini-display port to HDMI/VGA handy.
 If possible one for each audi.
 - Do NOT forget to collect all the Feedback Forms.